-Ion Torrent (also acquired by Life Technologies) released in 2010 employs “sequencing by synthesis” but in a drastically different way with ion semiconductor sequencing, detecting H+ ions released when bases during DNA synthesis.
-Without the use of optical detection, the Ion Torrent system is compact offering rapid, cost-effective sequencing with the potential to scale with the future development of silicon semiconductors with have historically doubled in density every 2 years (Moore’s Law).
+Ion Torrent (also acquired by Life Technologies) released in 2010 employs “sequencing by synthesis” but in a drastically different way with ion semiconductor sequencing, detecting H+ ions released from bases during DNA synthesis.
+Without the use of optical detection, the Ion Torrent system is compact offering rapid, cost-effective sequencing with the potential to scale with the future development of silicon semiconductors which have historically doubled in density every 2 years (Moore’s Law).
 It is capable of reads of 100-200bp in only an hour (as fast as 4 seconds per base) and up to 400bp in a 2 hour run with an accuracy of 99.6% (dropping to 98% for consecutive sequences of 5 bases).
-While fast, cost effective, and accurate, Ion Torrent has short reads and modest throughput (up to 10 Gp for the Ion Proton and 15 Gb for the Ion S5 XL systems) compared to other sequencing technologies .
+While fast, cost effective, and accurate, Ion Torrent has short reads and modest throughput (up to 10 Gb for the Ion Proton and 15 Gb for the Ion S5 XL systems) compared to other sequencing technologies .

 Pacific Biosciences (PacBio) released the RS and RS II platforms in 2010 and 2011 to make up for the short reads in NGS technologies with the single molecule real time (SMRT) approach capable of long read lengths, averaging between 2.5-7kb and up to 80kb .
 The PacBio methology traps each molecule in a zero mode waveguide (ZMW) and sequences it in real time.
 The RS II has 150,000 ZMW and an output of 500Mbp-1Gbp per SMRT cell (doubling that of the RS), with the capacity to run up to 16 concurrently for 0.5-6 hours.
 While the single molecule sequencing approach has strengths in sensitivity and potential to detect 3D structures, such as G-quadruplexes, this has the drawback of slowing down the sequencing and reducing the throughput of the platform.
 Another issue is sequence quality with the raw data as poor as 20-30%.
-However, PacBio recommends specific software to assemble as consensus with 99.999% for sequences with over 20 coverage, regardless of sequence repeats or GC composition.
+However, PacBio recommends specific software to assemble, specifying consensus with 99.999% for sequences with over 20 coverage, regardless of sequence repeats or GC composition.
 Despite concerns over data quality and higher cost than other approaches, the long reads are appealing for genome assembly and in many genome studies combine PacBio reads with more accurate short read technologies.
-However, due to the poor separate quality of reads this technology may not be appropriate for RNA-Seq studies, while it does have the potential for high sensitivity and detecting alternative splicing were it be improved.
+However, due to the poor separate quality of reads this technology may not be appropriate for RNA-Seq studies, while it does have the potential for high sensitivity and detecting alternative splicing were it improved.
 PacBio has recently released the Sequel (2016) system, increasing the throughput of the SMRT Cells 7 to 1 million ZMW holes with an output of 5-10Gb for each of 16 SMRT cells.